Yes, you can air seal around a flue pipe with world-class quality. But that alone isn’t going to drive your business.

 Set clear, mutual expectations.
 If dense packing the walls is going to make holes in the stucco, let the customer know what’s going to happen, what you’re going to take care, whether they have to take care of anything, and what the end result will be.

 Check back with a happy call.
 A few days out, is everything working well?
 Is the customer happy?
 So few contractors check.
 You can.
 Call and ask.
 It’s also a good time to measure, “On a scale of 1 to 10, with 10 being the best, how likely are you to refer us to your friends, family, and neighbors.”
 Anything other than a 9 or a 10, you should find out why and what you can do to fix it.
-(Those 9s and 10s…they’re primed to actually give you that referral now!)
+(Those 9s and 10s…they’re primed to actually give you that referral and review now!)

 These are just a few ways to do better than the other guy.
 There are plenty more.
 If you remember to make things easier for you customers, take care of them and their property, and meet or exceed expectations you’ve set every time, you’ll stand out as someone homeowners what to do business with.